AhmadAFS1/MuseTalk/docs/vast_startup_optimization_plan.md

 - current environment family remains CUDA 12.1 / Python 3.10 / TRT-stagewise
 - preferred solutions should avoid recurring cost

-## Current Cold-Boot Baseline
+## Latest Validated Cold-Boot Result

-The latest `scripts/dependency_install_logs` capture a completed bootstrap/setup phase of **42m45s** before the server-health phase.

-Top-level completed setup phases:
+The latest validated fresh-server run is captured in `scripts/dependency_isntall_logs_april_19`.

+That run completed the measured setup/bootstrap portion in **18m53s** before the server-health tail:

-- `Install required system packages`: `17s`
+- `Install required system packages`: `20s`
-- `Build TRT-stagewise experiment venv`: `18m47s`
+- `Build TRT-stagewise experiment venv`: `15m41s`
-- `Download and validate model weights`: `23m26s`
+- `Download and validate model weights`: `2m38s`
 - `Validate required model files`: `0s`
-- `Run avatar-prep import smoke test`: `9s`
+- `Run avatar-prep import smoke test`: `8s`
 - `Run TRT-stagewise server import smoke test`: `6s`
-- `Bootstrap/setup phase finished`: `42m45s`
+- `Bootstrap/setup phase finished`: `18m53s`

 Important note:

-- this log stops after the server process is spawned
+- this log still stops after the server process is spawned
 - it does **not** include the final health-ready tail
 - so the numbers below rank the **measured cold-bootstrap portion**

-## Largest Cold-Boot Time Sinks

-These are the biggest wall-clock costs from the latest completed cold bootstrap.

-1. `Download MuseTalk V1.5 weights`: `16m59s`
-   - dominated by `models/musetalkV15/unet.pth`
-   - latest validation reported `unet.pth` at `3.2G`

-2. `Install PyTorch CUDA 12.1 wheel set`: `8m15s`
-   - dominated by large wheel downloads
-   - examples:
-     - `torch`: `780.4 MB`
-     - `nvidia-cudnn-cu12`: `664.8 MB`
-     - `nvidia-cublas-cu12`: `410.6 MB`
-     - `triton`: `209.5 MB`
-     - `nvidia-cusparse-cu12`: `196.0 MB`
-     - `nvidia-nccl-cu12`: `188.7 MB`

-3. `Download SyncNet weights`: `4m14s`
-   - dominated by `models/syncnet/latentsync_syncnet.pt`
-   - latest validation reported `syncnet` at `1.4G`

-4. `Install pinned HLS/api_server dependency set`: `2m44s`

-5. `Install torch-tensorrt pinned stack`: `2m37s`
-   - includes `tensorrt_cu12_libs-10.3.0` at `2037.5 MB`

-6. `Install avatar-preparation dependencies`: `2m33s`

-7. `Install pinned export + benchmark dependencies`: `2m15s`

-The first three items alone account for about **29m28s** of the measured `42m45s` bootstrap.

-Cold-boot conclusion:

-- the dominant problem is **multi-GB artifact transfer**
-- not Python build logic
-- not apt
-- not validation steps

-## What No Longer Matters As Much

-The old `mmcv` source-build problem used to cost roughly `6-10` minutes.

-That is no longer the primary cold-boot bottleneck:

-- latest avatar-prep dependency phase: `2m33s`
-- latest `Install full mmcv`: `1s`

-That matters because it proves the pattern:

-- when an expensive dependency becomes a nearby prebuilt artifact, cold boot drops sharply

-The next cold-boot optimization cycle should apply that same pattern to:

-- `musetalkV15/unet.pth`
-- `syncnet/latentsync_syncnet.pt`
-- the PyTorch CUDA wheel set
-- the TensorRT wheel set
+Compared with the earlier `42m45s` cold-bootstrap baseline, the measured setup portion dropped by about **56%**.

+## What Improved And Why

+The cold-boot picture changed materially in the latest validated run.

+### MuseTalk V1.5 Download

+The MuseTalk V1.5 download is no longer a `10-15` minute problem.

+- older run: `Download MuseTalk V1.5 weights`: `16m59s`
+- latest run: `Download MuseTalk model weights`: `2m32s`

+That is about an **85% reduction**.

+The main reasons are:

+1. `hf_xet` is now installed and actually used.
+   - older run: Hugging Face logged a fallback to regular HTTP
+   - latest run: `Xet Storage is enabled for this repo.
+Downloading file from Xet Storage..`

+2. `HF_XET_HIGH_PERFORMANCE=1` is enabled by default.

+3. model groups now download in parallel.

+4. legacy MuseTalk V1 weights remain disabled.

+Interpretation:

+- yes, the V1.5 speedup is primarily the result of getting onto the Xet path
+- parallel group downloads and skipping V1 also help the overall wall-clock time
+- but the biggest direct evidence in the logs is the switch from HTTP fallback to successful Xet-backed transfer

+### Full Model Download Phase

+The full weight download phase improved even more sharply:

+- older run: `23m26s`
+- latest run: `2m38s`

+That means model transfer is no longer the dominant cold-boot bottleneck in the validated latest run.

+### Avatar-Prep Dependency Phase

+The `mmcv` fix is validated.

+- `Install full mmcv`: `1s`
+- `Install avatar-preparation dependencies`: `1m40s`

+The old `6-10` minute `mmcv` source-build problem is no longer relevant on the current path.

+## Current Cold-Boot Bottleneck

+In the latest validated run, the dominant measured setup cost is now the venv build, specifically the API/runtime dependency bundle:

+1. `Build TRT-stagewise experiment venv`: `15m41s`
+2. inside that, `Phase 6: Install API server runtime dependencies`: `10m00s`
+3. inside that, `Install pinned HLS/api_server dependency set`: `9m54s`

+So the current bottleneck is no longer MuseTalk V1.5 weights.
+It is now the Python dependency set for the API/runtime stack.

+Within that phase, the worst observed package downloads in the latest run were:

+- `llvmlite-0.47.0` (`56.3 MB`): about `6m03s`
+- `av-16.1.0` (`40.3 MB`): about `1m19s`
+- `cryptography-46.0.7` (`4.4 MB`): about `44s`
+- `scipy-1.15.3` (`37.7 MB`): about `15s`

+This is strong evidence that the main remaining cold-boot drag has shifted from model transport to slow and variable Python package transport.

+## What Did Not Work In That Validated Run

+The new wheelhouse prefetch optimization did **not** run successfully in that latest validated build.

+Symptoms from the log:

+- `Phase 2: Prefetch wheelhouse artifacts` completed in `0s`
+- repeated `env_flag_is_true: command not found`

+Impact:

+- the build did **not** actually exercise the wheelhouse-prefetch/local-wheel path for dependency installs
+- so the latest validated run still paid the full network cost for the API/runtime dependency bundle

+Status:

+- this helper bug has already been patched in `scripts/setup_trt_experiment_env.sh`
+- the fix still needs validation on the next fresh-node cold boot

 ## What Helps Cold Boot And What Does Not